 3. Purchasing: Capturing the Commitment

-At the Purchasing phase in their journey, the customer has made the “soft” commitment to buy.
+At the Purchasing phase of their journey, the customer has made the “soft” commitment to buy.
 Here, organizations with a frictionless purchasing process cement that commitment quickly.
 Those with a complex purchase cycle, friction in the buying process, or any number of factors that raise doubt in a prospect’s mind reduce the likelihood of further commitment and may experience higher rates of prospects deciding, “I’ve changed my mind.”
 Common commitment friction at this stage includes complicated checkout/booking processes, unexpected costs, or lack of payment options.
 Customer commitment becomes smoother if you simplify the checkout process, be transparent about costs, and offer multiple payment options to accommodate different customer preferences.

 4. Retention: Sustaining the Commitment